daq-tools/lorrystream/doc/carabas/kcl/kinesis.md

-# Kinesis Streams to CrateDB
+# Kinesis Streams with KCLv2

 ## About
 A stream processor component using the [Kinesis Client Library (KCL)].